Little 500

 The Little 500 (also known popularly as the "Little Five"), is a track cycling race held annually during the third weekend of April at Bill Armstrong Stadium on the campus of Indiana University in Bloomington, Indiana.
-It is attended by more than 25,000 fans each April.
+It is attended by more than 25,000 fans.

 History

-The race was founded in 1951 by Howdy Wilcox Jr., executive director of the Indiana University Foundation, who modeled the race after the Indianapolis 500 automotive race, which his father had won in 1919.
-Racers compete in teams of four, racing relay-style for 200 laps (50 mi) along a quarter-mile (440 yd) cinder track.
+The race was founded in 1951 by Howard S. Wilcox Jr., executive director of the Indiana University Foundation, who modeled the race after the Indianapolis 500 automotive race, which his father, Howard S. Wilcox Sr. had won in 1919.
+Racers compete in teams of four, racing relay-style for 200 laps (50 mi) along a quarter mile (440 yd) cinder track.
 Thirty-three teams are selected in qualifications trials to compete in the main race.
-Money raised by the event funds scholarships for working Indiana University students.
+Money raised by the event funds scholarships for working in Indiana University students.
+The event is similar to a Madison in that it is a relay but only one rider participates at a time.

+The events of the Little 500 were dramatized in the 1979 Academy Award-winning movie Breaking Away, which depicts a group of Bloomington townies who enter the race as the "Cutters" (from the local Indiana limestone stonecutters) and defeat the favored fraternity teams.
+In the early 1980s following the release of Breaking Away, the very successful Delta Chi fraternity's cycling team left their house amidst a fallout and took the name Cutters as their now ‘independent’ team moniker.
+Their first race under this name was in 1984, which they won.
+The former fraternity team are now independent students, who are traditionally Bloomington locals, and have been tremendously successful, winning fifteen races that they have entered, with an average finish of 3.7, all while never finishing worse than 12th.

-The inaugural Women’s Little 500 was held in 1988.
-Four members of the Kappa Alpha Theta sorority completed a qualifications run in the 1987 men’s event on their 3rd and final attempt, but failed to qualify into the field of 33.
+The inaugural Women's Little 500 was held in 1988.
+Four members of the Kappa Alpha Theta sorority completed a qualifications run in the 1987 men's event on their 3rd and final attempt, but failed to qualify into the field of 33.
 In 1988, the IU Student Foundation launched the Women's Race.
 Thirty-one teams competed in the first Women's Race which was won by an all-freshman team, Willkie Sprint, representing Willkie Residential Hall.
-Kappa Alpha Theta has been the most successful Women's Team.
+Kappa Alpha Theta has been the most successful Women's Team, qualifying for every race, winning ten times with an average finish of 3.1.

-The 2020 Men's and Women's Little 500 races were cancelled due to the Covid-19 pandemic.
-The race returned in 2021 but no spectators were allowed in the stadium due to Monroe County's and Indiana University's COVID guidelines.
+The 2020 Men's and Women's Little 500 races were cancelled due to the COVID-19 pandemic.
+The race returned in 2021 but no spectators were allowed in the stadium due to Monroe County's, Indiana University's, and Big Ten Conference's COVID guidelines.
 Fans were allowed back to Bill Armstrong stadium for the 2022 races.